 PROS

 You have the ability to impact lives in a positive way.
+You could possibly even save a life through your work.

-Get to meet and work with a diverse group of people.
+You get to meet and work with a diverse group of people.

-Loan privileges through the U.S. Department of Health and Human Services.
+You may be able to get your student loans forgiven through the U.S. Department of Health and Human Services.

 CONS